 We found 5 providers with an interest in gastrointestinal problems and who accept Blue Shield of California - Blue Shield Medigap Medicare Supplement Plans near Modesto, CA.

 Dr. Raman Khehra is a specialist in adult gastroenterology.
 He works in Modesto, CA. In Dr. Khehra's areas of expertise include general care.
 He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
 His medical residency was performed at Allegheny General Hospital.
-Dr. Khehra (or staff) is conversant in Hindi and Punjabi.
-Dr. Khehra is affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+Dr. Khehra (or staff) speaks Hindi and Punjabi.
+He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
 His practice is open to new patients.

 Relevant Interests: , celiac disease, colorectal cancer

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids

 Relevant Interests: , achalasia, anorectal problems, inflammatory bowel disease, hemorrhoids